ORGANIZATION OVERVIEW

 Need & Purpose of Organization

-Our limited growth and prolonged demographic imbalance also challenges our labor and workforce environment.
+The city's limited growth and prolonged demographic imbalance also challenges its labor and workforce environment.
 Local employers frequently voice a skills and demographic mismatch between supply and demand.
 In the 2022 Economic Outlook Report issued by the Chamber of Commerce of Greater Philadelphia and the Federal Reserve Bank of Philadelphia, employers point to labor availability or lack of quality candidates as their biggest problem.

-Initiatives by elected officials, city stakeholders and local nonprofit organizations are underway to address the key challenges affecting our city and its residents as well as programs to create a more equitable and inclusive workforce environment that can provide residents greater access to social and economic mobility but, additional strategies are needed to address the state of our workforce, the needs of residents and the communities in which they live.
+Initiatives by elected officials, city stakeholders and local nonprofit organizations are underway to address the key challenges affecting our city and its residents as well as programs to create a more equitable and inclusive workforce environment that can provide residents greater access to social and economic mobility but, additional strategies, especially in the short-to-midterm, are needed to address the state of our workforce, the needs of residents and the communities in which they live.

 No longer simply an instrument or a tool for population growth alone, U.S. cities now use resident attraction strategies to supplement, reinforce and bring about greater synergy to all of the initiatives that are designed to improve the lives of residents and their city’s evolving demographics.

-Our limited growth and prolonged demographic imbalance also challenges our labor and workforce environment.
+The city's limited growth and prolonged demographic imbalance also challenges its labor and workforce environment.
 Local employers frequently voice a skills and demographic mismatch between supply and demand.
 In the 2022 Economic Outlook Report issued by the Chamber of Commerce of Greater Philadelphia and the Federal Reserve Bank of Philadelphia, employers point to labor availability or lack of quality candidates as their biggest problem.

-Initiatives by elected officials, city stakeholders and local nonprofit organizations are underway to address the key challenges affecting our city and its residents as well as programs to create a more equitable and inclusive workforce environment that can provide residents greater access to social and economic mobility but, additional strategies are needed to address the state of our workforce, the needs of residents and the communities in which they live.
+Initiatives by elected officials, city stakeholders and local nonprofit organizations are underway to address the key challenges affecting our city and its residents as well as programs to create a more equitable and inclusive workforce environment that can provide residents greater access to social and economic mobility but, additional strategies, especially in the short-to-midterm, are needed to address the state of our workforce, the needs of residents and the communities in which they live.

 No longer simply an instrument or a tool for population growth alone, U.S. cities now use resident attraction strategies to supplement, reinforce and bring about greater synergy to all of the initiatives that are designed to improve the lives of residents and their city’s evolving demographics.